MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_executionstate.md

-**Returns**: A list of application specific audit metadata Registered Key:Value pairs Sender: Email Id for the sender Recipients: Represents a JSON array of recipients for an email LastModifiedBy: Email Id for the user who last modified the content LastModifiedDate: Date the content was last modifieded
+**Returns**: A list of application specific audit metadata Registered Key:Value pairs Sender: Email Id for the sender Recipients: Represents a JSON array of recipients for an email LastModifiedBy: Email Id for the user who last modified the content LastModifiedDate: Date the content was last modified